7 Best Affordable Condo Insurance Companies of 2026

 Claims History

-If you have made claims in the past, you are considered a risk by the insurer because the insurer believes that you are more likely to make another claim in the future.
+If you have made claims in the past, the insurer considers you a risk because the insurer believes you are more likely to make another claim in the future.

 How Much Coverage You Need

-A condo owner who does not own many possessions will have a lower rate compared to an owner who has plenty of personal possessions.
+A condo owner who does not own many possessions will have a lower rate than an owner with plenty of personal possessions.

 To protect in full your valuables like your jewelry, you may have to add a rider or endorsement, which will raise the cost of your premium.